10 Years of Gaming

 A 3-Player game of Saga.

 Speaking of solo play, Nurgle’s blessing, also known as COVID-19, had us playing lots of solo games as well.
 Sometimes, we would play Rangers of Shadowdeep, Frostgrave, One Page Rules, or Sellswords & Spellslingers each at the comfort of his home, but being connected via Discord.
 We used webcams and a microphone to “broadcast” our respective games “live” to each other, ask for counsel in our respective predicaments or sharing tactics and tips.
-All in all, it worked incredibly well and is a valuable lesson to keep in mind, for those days in adult life, when a regular gaming schedule is complicated.
+All in all, it worked incredibly well and it’s a valuable experience for those days in adult life, when a regular gaming schedule is simply too complicated.

-Basically, we play plenty of different games as we like to test them in the hopes of finding a new favorite game.
+Ultimately, we play plenty of different games as we like to test them in the hopes of finding a new favorite game.
 As you might have noticed, games like Warhammer 40K and Age of Sigmar are not on our list.
 We did, however, test play them.
-Even though our humble beginnings lie in the naive yet grim, 90s Warhammer fantasy world, we took our distance to Games Workshop.
+Even though our humble beginnings lie in the naive yet grim, 1990s Warhammer Fantasy world, we took our distance to Games Workshop.
 Their constant rule changes, the specter of codex creep, their pricing model, and a somewhat toxic fan ghoul community pushed us away.
-We preferred to slumber in our Warhammer 4th edition nostalgia rather than jump the hype train.
+We preferred to slumber in our Warhammer Fantasy 4th edition nostalgia rather than jump aboard the hype train.

-We prefer miniature agnostic games that allow us to field the models we like and cherish.
-Miniature wargames, in our opinion, should be accessible to everyone, regardless of their income, time, and space.
+We favor miniature agnostic games that allow us to field the models we like and cherish.
+Miniature wargames, in our opinion, should be accessible to everyone, regardless of income, time, and space.

 Painting and crafting

 We still have fond memories of our cardboard terrain pieces we used in our Infinity and A Song of Blades and Heroes games.
-Up to this day, we still use them occasionally, as well as some terrain pieces we built in the 90ies.
-Eric even built a 3 x 3 double-sided game board for our fantasy and Sci-Fi games!
-Being too attached to it, to throw it away, it’s taking up space in the garage at the moment … .
+Up to this day, we still use them occasionally, as well as some terrain pieces we built in the 1990ies.
+Eric even built a fancy 3 x 3 double-sided game board for our Fantasy and Sci-Fi games!
+Being too attached to it, to throw it away, it’s now taking up real estate in Eric’s small garage … .
+One day we’ll showcase it on this blog.

 10 years of Miniature Wargaming